The interview is in an hour. You want to make a great impression (despite the awkwardness of meeting over Zoom.)

 My recommendation is to dig as deep into these buckets as you can beforehand and simply internalize the core of what you want to share.

 Clarity is KEY here.

-If you know someone who’s preparing for virtual interviews right now, and they could benefit from these tips, please pass this post along and encourage them to sign up for my E-Tribe (my insider-only email list) below.
+If you know someone who’s preparing for virtual interviews right now, and they could benefit from these tips, please pass this post along and encourage them to sign up for my E-Tribe (my insider-only email list) by grabbing their free copy of my Presence Playbook.
 More tips on the way!

 It’s a challenging time to be looking for work, and if there’s anything I can do to make the process easier or more empowering – for you or someone you love – I’d love to help in any way I can!

 In the meantime, keep showing up as the YOU, you most want to be.

 One intention, one interaction at a time.

 Thanks so much for watching and I’ll see you next time,

 How to Stop Rambling – Fewer Words, More Impact!

 Whether you’re in a job interview or pitching a strategy to a new client, try giving them your BLUF.
 How to give your BLUF…